adamalpi/data_modeling/binary_classification/README.md

     - **Calibration:** Periodically check if the model's probability outputs remain calibrated.
     - **Operational Metrics:** Monitor latency, throughput, error rates of the prediction service.
 - **Retraining Strategy:** Define clear triggers (e.g., performance degradation below a threshold, significant data/concept drift detected) and an automated or semi-automated process for model retraining, validation, and deployment.
+- **Metric evaluation:** Evaluate the latency p99 on the model and evaluate the memory usage to make sure the are no memory leaks.
+Also consider doing additional checks like sensitivity analysis to check that the model does not easily flip prediction with floating numbers changing.